 - I’ve gained a sense of control and empowerment from being supported by my peers.

 - My coping skills have improved due to listening to the insights of other group members.

 - My anxiety and depression symptoms lessened considerably.

 - I realized that I am not alone in my addiction, which makes me feel hopeful and positive about my future.

 As a side note, many of our clients maintain friendships with group members following completion of their rehabilitation program.
 Having people you know you can trust and depend on for support during recovery is one of the best ways to help keep you from relapsing into old, negative thought patterns and drug addiction behaviors.

-Contact 12 Keys Rehab and find out how our group therapy program can help you or your loved one overcome an addiction.
+Contact us and find out how our drug rehab group therapy program can help you or your loved one overcome an addiction.